Hafsajillani/Hafsajillani/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=hafsajillani&label=Profile%20views&color=0e75b6&style=flat)

-- 🔭 I am currently focused on JavaScript projects utilizing TypeScript, React, and Tailwind CSS to create dynamic and responsive web applications.
+- 🔭 I am currently working on JavaScript projects utilizing TypeScript, React, and Tailwind CSS to create dynamic and responsive web applications.
 - 🌱 I am constantly expanding my knowledge in quantum computing and programming languages to stay updated with the latest industry trends and technologies.
 - 👯 I am enthusiastic about collaborating on projects related to quantum computing, mathematics, and frontend development to contribute my expertise and learn from others.
 - 💬 Feel free to ask me about React, Tailwind CSS, and quantum-related topics!
 I enjoy sharing knowledge and discussing new ideas.